sunpy/sunpy/doc/source/guide/helioviewer.rst

 including generating a PNG and downloading a `JPEG 2000 <http://wiki.helioviewer.org/wiki/JPEG_2000>`__ image and loading it into a SunPy Map.

+The SunPy Helioviewer client requires installation of OpenJPEG, an open source library for reading and writing JPEG2000 files.
+To install OpenJPEG, please follow the instructions at `the OpenJPEG homepage <http://www.openjpeg.org>`__ .

 To interact with the Helioviewer API, users first create a "HelioviewerClient" instance.
 The client instance can then be used to make various queries against the API using the same parameters one would use when making a web request.